Intensive Academic English Program

 3) meet the language standards for placement into an ELI program level.
 In order to qualify, students provide either a) transcripts for a non-English apeaking institution OR b) internationally recognized English language test scores (TOEFL, IELTS, etc.) demonstrating proficiency levels below the equivalent of C1 on the CEFR.

-The IEP curriculum is divided into four levels: 1) beginner; 2) intermediate; 3) advanced; and 4) academic.
+The IEP curriculum is divided into four levels: 1) beginner; 2) elementary; 3) intermediate; and 4) academic.
 In each level, different uses of English are developed.

 - Levels 1 and 2 develop English for social and personal purposes.